francesctr4/SplitScreen/index.md

 * Ability to change screen display mode mid-game.
 * Render line, circle and text taking into account viewport margins.
-* An algorithm that makes n screens for n players
+* An algorithm that makes n screens for n players.
-* Can you think of anything else? :D
+* ...

 # Conclusions